LiboRom/urban-lst-prediction-gnn/README.md

 * CNIG services
 * OpenStreetMap

+Some data acquisition procedures may therefore require adaptation if APIs or authentication mechanisms change in the future.

-For this reason, some datasets are not included in the repository and may need to be regenerated following the procedures described in the notebooks.
+For this reason, the repository includes processed datasets whenever possible to facilitate reproducibility.

 ---

-## Study Area
+# Study Area

 The experiments were conducted over an urban district located in Seville (Spain).

-The area is represented as a regular spatial grid where each grid cell corresponds to a graph node.
-Spatial relationships between neighbouring cells are encoded as graph edges, allowing Graph Neural Networks to exploit local spatial dependencies.
+The study area is discretized into a regular spatial grid where each grid cell corresponds to a graph node.
+Spatial relationships between neighbouring nodes are represented through graph edges, enabling Graph Neural Networks to exploit local spatial dependencies.

 ---

-## Author
+# Author

 **Liborio Román Montes**